sguox002/leetcode/leetcode-all.md

 ## sliding window

 sliding window sometimes is tricky, especially when combined with other stuff, such as priority_queue, dp.

+<<-76	Minimum Window Substring    		35.4%	Hard
+min window substring which contains all the characters in t.
+- we can ignore chars not in t and maintain hashset
+- sliding window: (this string is not limited to lowercase letters) ->>

 <<-159	Longest Substring with At Most Two Distinct Characters    		49.8%	Medium
 using hashmap+sliding window.